 Following the 2003 invasion of Iraq, United States military forces took control of Camp Ashraf.
 In July, 2004, following a 16-month review, the United States Government on behalf of the Multi-National Forces-Iraq, granted residents of Camp Ashraf “Protected Persons” status under the Fourth Geneva Convention.
-All residents of Ashraf signed an agreement which included rejection of terrorism and violence.
-Awarding of the Protected Persons status was based on their status as non-combatants in the midst of a conflict.
+All residents of Ashraf signed an agreement, which included rejection of terrorism and violence.
+Awarding of the Protected Persons status was based on their status as non-combatants in a zone of conflict.

+The camp was protected by the United States military until 2009, when it was turned over to the Iraqi Government.
+In July 2009, with pressure from neighboring Iran, Iraqi forces launched an attack on the camp and its unarmed residents, killing 13 and wounding hundreds.
 On April 08, 2011, Iraqi armed forces undertook a much larger and more deadly attack on Ashraf.
-Some 34 residents were killed and hundreds more were severely injured.
+Some 36 residents were killed and hundreds more were severely injured.
 Hundreds of residents were severely injured, with some permanently losing the use of their limbs.
 Others were shot point blank or run over by military vehicles.
-One of those killed was Mrs. Asieh Rakhshani.
+One of those killed was Ms. Asieh Rakhshani.

 According to her father, who was at the scene, Saba’s treatment was deliberately hampered by Iraqi officers sent by the Iraqi Prime Minister’s Office, leading to severe bullet-induced blood loss and ultimately, to her unnecessary death.

 In 2012, the residents were all moved to Camp Liberty at the insistence of the Iraqi government to close down Camp Ashraf as the main threat to the Iranian regimes existence.
 On December 25, 2011, Secretary of State Hillary Clinton issued a statement announcing her full support for an agreement between the United Nations and the Government of Iraq.
-The so called “Memorandum of Understanding” (MoU) outlines some of the steps relevant to the temporary relocation and eventual resettlement of the residents of Camp Ashraf to Camp Liberty in Iraq.
-The signing of this Memorandum of Understanding, she said, “represents significant progress on this issue and outlines steps necessary to achieve a peaceful and viable solution for the residents of Ashraf, including their temporary relocation to Camp Liberty, a former U.S. military base near the Baghdad International Airport.
-Currently, UNHCR is reviewing their refugee status at Camp Liberty so that they can be resettled into safety in third countries willing to accept them.
-At this new location, the UN High Commission for Refugees (UNHCR) has been conducting refugee status determinations for the residents of Ashraf — a necessary first step toward resettlement to third countries.”
+The “Memorandum of Understanding” (MoU) outlines some of the steps relevant to the temporary relocation and eventual resettlement of the residents of Camp Ashraf to Camp Liberty in Iraq.